-Another question however is, whether accumulation in functional tissues such as proteins and phospholipid membranes is a bioaccumulation concern or rather of toxicological concern.
+Another question, however, is, whether accumulation in functional tissues such as proteins and phospholipid membranes is a bioaccumulation concern or rather of toxicological concern.
 It might also be assessed outside of the PBT/vPvB assessment in a toxicological context, i.e. by deriving trigger values for chronic toxicity assessment which would also apply to substances which are not persistent in the environment according to the PBT/vPvB criteria.

 Given that the main concern of PBT/vPvB substances is that no safe environmental concentration exists and effects may occur temporally and locally far away from the source, adding an additional criterion for toxicity does contradict the concept.
-The combination of P and B properties will in any case lead increasing levels in organisms over its life if exposure continues; therefore, no safe levels can be derived.
-However, besides PBT/vPvB assessment toxicity has its crucial importance (i.e. in risk assessment).
+The combination of P and B properties will in any case lead to increasing levels in organisms over its life if exposure continues; therefore, no safe levels can be derived.
+However, besides PBT/vPvB assessment, toxicity has its crucial importance (i.e. in risk assessment).

 We propose a new category of “potentially hazardous” substances.
 The aim is to develop a priority list of substances whose properties might not be yet assessed as PBT/vPvB due to lack of conceptual understanding and analytical tools.
-Focus would be on substances that are persistent but not bioaccumulative.
-In order to have a first indication on possible bioaccumulation, applying a set or rather conservative trigger values based on already available data and to some extend new/adapted QSARs that indicate bioaccumulation in non-aquatic systems, phospholipids or proteins and allow authorities to request data beyond standard information requirements if considered necessary.
+Focus would be on substances that are persistent, but not bioaccumulative.
+In order to have a first indication on possible bioaccumulation, applying a set or rather conservative trigger values based on already available data and to some extent, new/adapted QSARs that indicate bioaccumulation in non-aquatic systems, phospholipids or proteins and allow authorities to request data beyond standard information requirements, if considered necessary.
 However, at present, criteria are only available for terrestrial bioaccumulation in terms of Koa/Kow.
-Ionic speciation at environmental pH could be used a generic indication for possible phospholipid or protein interaction, but might lead to several false positive.
+Ionic speciation at environmental pH could be used a generic indication for possible phospholipid or protein interaction, but might lead to several false positives.
 Some measures in order to minimize release of persistent substances should be possible, as determination of bioaccumulation is not straightforward.

-The overall concept of moving away from an additional toxicity criterion but additionally accounting for mobility is presented in Figure 3 below.
+The overall concept of moving away from an additional toxicity criterion, but additionally accounting for mobility is presented in Figure 3 below.
 Adding the possibility of a broader definition of persistence in terms of continuous presence and bioaccumulation in terms of potential bioaccumulation accounts for the possibility of substances exhibiting P and B behavior in the environment, but lack of analytical or conceptual understanding in order to assess them as P or B in the first place.

 Figure 5: Generic outline of a future «PBT» or «potentially hazardous» substances assessment.
 The toxicity criterion is considered separately, as per se of concern.
 Concern for PBT substances arises due to a substances intrinsic properties allowing the spread over long distances, accumulation in organisms and persistence in ecosystems.